usc-isi-i2/dig-etl-engine/README.md

 You can install myDIG in a laptop or server and use it to build a domain specific search application for any corpus of web pages, CSV, JSON and a variety of other files.

-- the nstallation guide is below
+- the installation guide is below
 - [user guide](docs/index.md)

 ## Installation